mid2SUPAERO/ecoHALE/README.md

 ## Installation

 To use OpenAeroStruct, you must first install OpenMDAO 1.7.1 by following the instructions here: https://github.com/openmdao/openmdao.
-If you are unfamiliar with OpenMDAO and wish to modify the internals of OpenAeroStruct, you should examine the OpenMDAO documentation at http://openmdao.readthedocs.io/en/1.7.0/.
+If you are unfamiliar with OpenMDAO and wish to modify the internals of OpenAeroStruct, you should examine the OpenMDAO documentation at http://openmdao.readthedocs.io/en/1.7.1/.
 The tutorials provided with OpenMDAO, especially The Sellar Problem, are helpful to understand the basics of using OpenMDAO to solve an optimization problem.
+Note that OpenMDAO 1.7.1 is the most recent version that has been tested and confirmed working with OpenAeroStruct.

 Next, clone this repository: